-- Aim for depth, not breadth. - Write why an event is significant to you and what you learned from it. - Use readable fonts, conventional spacing, and margins. - Focus on one or two specific themes and discuss related experiences. - Concentrate on capturing the reader's interest in the opening paragraph. - Have specific reasons for applying to each program. - Mention specific faculty with whom you are interested in working. - Strive to make the essay unique by using concrete examples from your life experience.
-This allows you to stand out from other applicants. - Select people whom you trust to read and provide feedback on your personal statement, especially if English is not your primary language. - Create a conclusion that refers back to your introduction and ties your points together. - Connect life experiences to your professional goals and career motivation. - Articulate short- and long-term career goals clearly. - Be selective when choosing supplemental materials to submit (only submit materials requested by school). - Comment (briefly) on irregular grade trends, discrepancies on transcripts, or circumstances that affected test scores. - Mention specific reasons why you are interested in this school and program.
+- FOLLOW DIRECTIONS OF THE PROMPT! - Aim for depth, not breadth. - Write why an event is significant to you and what you learned from it. - Use readable fonts, conventional spacing, and margins. - Focus on one or two specific themes and discuss related experiences. - Concentrate on capturing the reader's interest in the opening paragraph. - If the prompt contains no specific instructions for content, you may mention specific faculty with whom you woud like to work with and/or specific reasons for applying to each program. - Strive to make the essay unique by using concrete examples from your life experience.
+This allows you to stand out from other applicants. - Select people whom you trust to read and provide feedback on your personal statement, especially if English is not your primary language. - Create a conclusion that refers back to your introduction and ties your points together. - Connect life experiences to your professional goals and career motivation.
+Articulate shortand long-term career goals clearly. - Comment (briefly) on irregular grade trends, discrepancies on transcripts, or circumstances that affected test scores.